WeCanCodeIT/columbus-2017-fall/WarmUps/week5.md

 ### Monday Oct 23

-We are going to work with the Spring Cooker Problem (clone from slack link)
+We are going to work with the Spring Cooker Problem clone this url: https://github.com/AlanKostrick/spring-cookers.git

-Purpose of this activity:
+**Purpose of this activity:**
 - observe how Objects/Classes are coupled
 - practice building out additions to the Controller